-The 14th edition of the Global Innovation Index (GII) published by the World Intellectual Property Organisation (WIPO) tracks over 130 economies across the globe to identify the investments into R&D, and in turn the impact of innovation through detailed and robust metrics.
-This will enable firms to identify and benchmark innovation performance, as well as the associated economic impact of innovation.
+The World Intellectual Property Organization (WIPO) has released its 15th edition of the Global Innovation Index, which tracks over 130 economies across the globe to identify investment into R&D and the impact of innovation through detailed and robust metrices.
+This not only helps identify and benchmark innovation performance, but also the associated economic impact of innovation.

-The Orbis entity datasets contributed to the computation of some of the 80+ indicators used in ranking the economies based on the innovation measure.
-And a few of the key Orbis variables used in the analysis for the GII rankings include the R&D expenditure data, using the global standard format for firm level financial statements.
+Our award-winning Orbis entity data was used in the computation of some of the 80+ indicators WIPO used in ranking the economies based on the innovation measure.
+Some of the key Orbis variables used in the analysis for GII rankings include R&D expenditure data collated through the R&D Scoreboard project for the European Commission JRC.
+These are derived from local financial accounts and statements, and then fine-tuned using Global Standard Format for firm-level financial statements.

-The report provides investment insights based on innovation trends using trend analysis.
-The newly launched innovation tracker in the 2021 publication focusses specifically on Science and Technology Investments, Technological Progress and Socioeconomic Impact.
-Such insights and trends are relevant for businesses, government, investors, and academics.
+The report provides investment insights based on innovation trends using historical R&D spend data and associated analysis.
+The recently launched innovation tracker focuses specifically on science and technology investments, technological progress and socioeconomic impact.
+Such insights and trends are relevant for businesses, government, investors, and academics globally.

 What determines the rankings?

-The GII ranking is based on the following seven pillars split into the following Innovation Input and Output Indexes.
-The economies are then scored based on the overall aggregated associated scores on each of them.
+GII rankings are based on the following seven pillars, split into the following Innovation Input and Output Indexes.
+The economies are then scored based on the overall aggregated associated scores on each of them:

 - Human and Capital Research